alexgrajdan/alexgrajdan.github.io/README.md

 ### Workflow Steps
 1. Code checkout
+2. Set up Node.js environment
+3. Install dependencies
-2. HTML and CSS validation
+4. HTML, CSS, and JavaScript validation
-3. Deployment to GitHub Pages
+5. Create and merge deployment PR

 To view the deployment status, check the "Actions" tab in the GitHub repository.